Digital Workplace Services

 H1 — Point and packaged employee experience solutions

-• Precloud on-premises and hybrid infrastructure setup for employee experience solutions
+• Hybrid infrastructure setup for employee experience solutions

 • Business-to-employee (B2E) siloed experience through packaged enterprise products experience and desktop and intranet-driven applications

-• Point workplace solutions — adoption of point solutions for key use cases like field force mobility (e.g., Kony, Outsystems, Modo, Power Apps)
+• Point workplace solutions — adoption of point solutions for key use cases like field force mobility (e.g., Kony/VoltMX, Outsystems, Modo, Power Apps)

 • Human-centric experience: Hyperpersonalized experience with employee-centric design

-• Cloud-first, poly-cloud-based, security and privacy by design approach
+• Cloud-first, security and privacy by design approach

-• Apps and platforms era: Adoption of business platforms for employee interactions use cases (e.g., Microsoft Viva, Workday, SuccessFactors, SaaS HRM products, ServiceNow)
+• Applications and platforms era: Adoption of business platforms for employee interactions use cases (e.g., Microsoft Viva, Workday, SuccessFactors, SaaS HRM products, ServiceNow)

 H3 — AI-first employee experience

-• Digital assistant as your digital twin: AI and NLP-enabled digital assistant (e.g., Infosys is investing in the AI Navigator, NAVI, for its AI-first employee experience)
+• Digital twin for the frontline: Agentic AI and NLP-enabled digital assistant (e.g., Infosys has rolled out the AI Navigator, NAVI, for its AI-First employee experience, Ask Store for Retail Store Associate job aids)

 View more